HOME / THINGS TO DO / MUSEUMS, CASTLES AND MONUMENTS

 MUSEUMS, CASTLES AND MONUMENTS

-Perth Museum is one of the oldest in Britain and the Black Watch Museum, also in Perth, exhibits nearly three centuries of Military History.
-There are also clan museums, museums of farming and the oldest public library in Scotland is situated in Innerpeffray near Crieff.
+The Black Watch Museum, also in Perth, exhibits almost three centuries of Military History.
+Clan museums, farming museums and the oldest public library in Scotland are situated in Innerpeffray, 4 miles southeast of Crieff.

-The Jacobean battle sites at Killiecrankie and the infamous Bannockburn are in the area as well as nearby Glencoe, always a chilling location with its fascinating and fearful history.
+The Jacobean battle sites at Killiecrankie and the infamous Bannockburn, just south of Stirling are well worth a visit.